SalvatoreRa/sTabNet/README.md

-# SAM
+# sTabNet

-Sparse Attention Network
+Code for **Escaping the Forest: Sparse Interpretable Neural Networks for Tabular Data**